SachsLab/IntracranialNeurophysDL/README.md

 ## Lesson 1 - Working with data in modern deep learning platforms

-The first lesson explores data structures in TensorFlow, focusing on how to represent multichannel microelectrode timeseries.
+The first lesson explores data structures in TensorFlow (tf), focusing on how to represent multichannel microelectrode timeseries.
+We will load data into tf structures, manipulate them, and visualize them.

     * Continuous vs Segmented
     * Spike data